Cash Flow and Cash Flow Statements

 Financing cash flow comes from conducting financing activities for the business.
-In other words, financing cash flow includes obtaining or repaying capital, be it equity or long term debt.
-Cash inflows in this category include cash receipts from issuing stock or bonds and from borrowing through long term loans.
-Cash outflows include cash payments to repurchase stock and to repay bonds and other borrowings.
+In other words, financing cash flow includes obtaining or repaying capital, be it equity or long-term debt.
+Cash inflows in this category include cash receipts from issuing stock or bonds and from borrowing through long-term loans.
+Cash outflows include cash payments to repurchase stock and repay bonds and other borrowings.

 Subsequently, the cash outflows are subtracted from cash inflows, and the resultant amount is financing cash flow or net cash flow from financing activities.
 The formula is –